-Tom Doak returns to discuss a variety of topics with Andy Johnson.
-The pair talk about topographical maps, Tom's impressions on greens books, drivable par 4s, the evolution of restoration projects, and a quick update on his work at the upcoming Sand Valley course, Sedge Valley.
-They also get Tom's takes on some listener questions.
+Tom Doak returns to discuss a variety of topics with Andy, including topographical maps, green books, drivable par 4s, and the evolution of restoration projects in recent times.
+Tom also gives a quick update on his work at his new project at Sand Valley and answers some listener questions.

 The second part of our serialized introduction to course design profiles the first and most influential golf architect: the linksland.
 Coastal dunescapes gave the sport its first fields of play as well as its founding ethos.
 To learn more about how terrain has shaped the game, Garrett talks to George Waters (@gwatersgolf), the Manager of Green Section Education for the USGA and the author of the book Sand and Golf.
 Make sure to check out the accompanying post on The Fried Egg website; there you will find additional resources on the topic and outtakes from the interview with George.